 Prevention Programs

-We provide evidence-based differentiated programs for middle and high school students, 5th through 12th grade, as well as faculty and parent workshops.
+We provide evidence-based differentiated programs for middle and high school students, 5th through 12th grade, specialized programs, as well as faculty and parent workshops.
 For more information, read below.

 We have also introduced our programming in Israel.
 For more information see our Israel Programming page.